Désiré-Joseph Mercier: World War I German occupation

-In 1914 the German army attempted a surprise invasion of France by invading neutral Belgium.
-Mercier had to leave his see on 20 August of that same year to attend the funeral of the late Pius X, and participate in the following conclave to elect a new pope.
+In 1914, the German Army attempted a surprise invasion of France by invading neutral Belgium.
+Mercier had to leave his diocese on 20 August of that same year to attend the funeral of the late Pius X, and participate in the following conclave to elect a new pope.

 Returning from the conclave Mercier passed through the Port of Le Havre, where he visited wounded Belgian, French and British troops.
-Once back in his archdiocese, he found the Mechelen Cathedral to have been partially destroyed.
+Once back in his archdiocese, he found Mechelen Cathedral to have been partially destroyed.
 In the Imperial German atrocities that ensued in the Rape of Belgium, thirteen of the priests in Mercier's diocese were killed, not to mention many civilians, by Christmas 1914.
 With his pastoral letter, Patriotism and Endurance, of Christmas 1914, Mercier came to personify Belgian resistance to the German occupation.
 The pastoral letter had to be distributed by hand as the Germans had cut off the postal service.
 Mercier's passionate, unflinching words were taken to heart by the suffering Belgians.
 He sometimes became a focus of Allied propaganda during the war.
-He was kept under house arrest by the Germans, and many priests who had read the letter aloud in public were arrested as well.
+He was kept under house arrest by the Germans, and many priests who had read the letter aloud in public were arrested.

-In Ireland, Cardinal Mercier's detention and indeed the German occupation was used to help recruitment for the British army among Irish Catholics.
+In Ireland, Cardinal Mercier's detention and indeed the German occupation was used to help recruitment for the British Army among Irish Catholics.
 Following the war, Mercier helped with the re-establishment of the Irish Franciscan College (St Anthony's College, Leuven), with his friend since their seminary days in Louvain, Mons.
 James J. Ryan.
-Mercier Press in Ireland is named in his honor.
+Mercier Press in Ireland is named in his honour.

 Final years and death

 Following World War I, Mercier undertook an excursion to raise funds to rebuild and stock a new library of the University of Leuven.
 The original library had been burned by the Germans in the war.
-In his travels to raise funds, Mercier visited New York City for his first and only time.
+In his travels to raise funds, Mercier visited New York City for the only time.
+In 1919, he addressed the General Convention of the Episcopal Church in Detroit, expressing gratitude for American relief efforts.
 Among other projects, Mercier also unsuccessfully attempted to have the League of Nations mandate of Palestine awarded to Belgium.